Updated: Jun 15

 There are many different training or exercise methodologies that coaches, personal trainers, and other athletic, health, and fitness professionals put to use.
-The point of this newsletter is not to go over every possible style available, but instead to cover some of the top options that apply to you, to someone you know, or that you may hear about during your fitness journey.
+The point of this blog is not to go over every possible style available, but instead to cover some of the top options that apply to you, to someone you know, or that you may hear about during your fitness journey.

-So let's get into it, shall we?
+So let us get into it, shall we?

 With so many martial arts available, it is impossible for us to nail down the specific benefits of each in a paragraph or two.
 Instead, we will offer a summary review.
 When engaging in martial arts training or exercise, a person will often perform movements in "rounds" as opposed to sets—rounds lasting 3-5 minutes each are common.

 Early on a person will practice technique via shadow boxing and other low-impact methods.
 Over time, a person will graduate to heavy bag work, focus mitt work, and similar training methods, which also increase the intensity of the workout.
 At the peak, a person will engage in sparring, and a good sparring session is the most intense form of martial arts training.

 The physical response of the body to martial arts training can be comparable to a hard calisthenics circuit.
 Martial arts training can improve cardio, enhance power, improve strength, and offers a host of other benefits, such as increased mobility.
 To receive this maximum benefit, a person must be engaged in true martial arts training, be beyond only technique work, and be able to engage in heavy sparring sessions as well as heavy bag/pad sessions.

 Cardio kickboxing classes have benefit but will not provide the same overall physical improvements as true martial arts training.

 Strength and conditioning does not have a singular definition and style.
 A strength and conditioning program centers around the purpose of said program.
 For example, the strength and conditioning program for a fighter is different from that of a football player.
 While there are some similarities, there are many differences as well.